TestOptimal/MBT/README.md

 Or simply run it as a docker container:

-    docker run -p8888:8888 testoptimal/mbt
+    docker run -p8888:8888 testoptimal/mbt:7.0.3

-Then point your browser at http://localhost:8888 to bring up TestOptimal IDE.
+Then point your browser at http://localhost:8888 to bring up TestOptimal IDE/Studio.